Vibrant Communities. Thriving small businesses. A better future.

 Property Values

-Residential real estate values are driven by local and global economic factors.
-At the local level, the factors that impact your property value include things like location, lot characteristics such as size, shape or corner lot, along with how close it is to commercial areas, transit, utilities and green space.
+In Edmonton, the factors that impact your property value include things like location, lot characteristics (such as size, shape or corner lot), along with how close it is to commercial areas, transit, utilities and green space.

 Community Safety